alexadamsportfolio/single-body-automaton/~miscellaneous-gallery.md

 ![5b574418-6d34-460e-a3c7-d94b6db1b955 1280x1280](https://github.com/user-attachments/assets/708c0f27-0872-40cd-ae97-df01ce6d40d7)

-Moving on, the math classes offered at my school are so basic that I will often pursue my own problems instead of taking notes for them (my grade is 98% in the class and the teacher doesn't mind).
-Here is some work I did for the automaton instead of taking notes for statistics:
+Moving on, sometimes when I accidentally pick up an extra sheet of assignment paper in class I will do math on it.
+Here is some work I did for the automaton during my free time in AP Statistics:

 ![ab2a703a-2a24-41d1-90d2-94d067e5aeab 1280x1280](https://github.com/user-attachments/assets/28874261-d0df-47e4-882c-ae659bbb235b)